PowerShift Publications 2018-2011

 Democracy and the rule of law as red lines for investment protection in TTIP (PowerShift)

-The publication criticises the existing ISDS (Investor-State Dispute Settlement) mechanisms in trade agreements such as TTIP and stresses the importance of democracy and the rule of law in the context of international investment protection.
+The publication criticises the existing ISDS mechanisms (investor-state dispute settlement) in trade agreements such as TTIP and stresses the importance of democracy and the rule of law in the context of international investment protection.

-A paradise for polluters
+A paradise for environmentalists

 Analysis: TTIP Resolution (Total)

-This analysis examines the European Parliament resolution on TTIP, with a particular focus on the implications for environmental, climate and consumer protection standards, as well as the transparency and democratic scrutiny of trade agreements.
+This analysis examines the European Parliament resolution on TTIP, with a particular focus on the implications for environmental, climate and consumer protection standards, as well as transparency and democratic scrutiny of trade agreements.

-Factsheet: Coal & climate change
+Factsheet: Coal & Climate change

-AK raw materials: Responsibility along the supply chain
+AK Raw Materials: Responsibility along the supply chain

 This publication addresses the social and environmental challenges in global supply chains, especially in the raw materials sector.
 It stresses the importance of transparency, sustainability and human rights responsibility in the extraction and processing of raw materials and calls for increased efforts to improve working conditions and protect the environment in the countries of origin of raw materials.

-Factsheet Coal & climate change
+Factsheet Coal & Climate change

-Coal and opencast mining
+Coal and open pits

 IIAs Under Scrutiny